 Figure 8 – Packet-to-context assignment – Multi-stage decision process

-The subsequent context delivery decision functions (for each bearer path) may use other, different and/or additional information elements for packet-to-context assignment.
+The subsequent delivery decision functions (for each bearer path) may use other, different and/or additional information elements for packet-to-context assignment.

-For instance, the context delivery decision function for B2BIH context types is general based on n-tuple information (also known as vectors) for assignment.

-For example, a media-agnostic, transport-protocol-aware B2BIH context may carry three IP transport connections as three separate ITU-T H.248 streams.
-The local IP addresses may be identical, but the transport ports may be different for each stream.
-A 2-tuple might be then sufficient for packet-to-context assignment.

-NOTE – There are furthermore context-to-termination and termination-to-stream assignment functions.
-However, this is usual ITU-T H.248 processing and thus out of scope of this Recommendation.
+For the B2BIH mode, the first subsequent delivery decision assigns the packet to a Stream and the next subsequent delivery decisions assign it to the Termination hosting the Stream, and the Context holding the Termination.
+[ITU-T H.248.79] describes this delivery process in more detail in clause 6.2.

+For the IPR mode, it assigns the packet to the termination associated with the interface over which the packet was received and then to the IIPR context hosting this termination.

 8 IP-to-IP MG types – Mix of B2BIH and IPR mode processing